In the Nightside Eclipse: Artwork

 The album cover was drawn by Kristian Wåhlin, also known as "Necrolord", depicting a host of orcs en route to Minas Morgul.
-The part below the band logo is based upon a section of a larger engraving called "Death on a Pale Horse (Revelation)" by Gustave Doré.
+The part below the band logo is based upon a section of a larger engraving called Death on the Pale Horse by Gustave Doré.
 That section itself was also used as the album cover for the Emperor (EP).